Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

 \subsection{Implementation details}

-Our implementation is built on the Pytorch \cite{paszke2019pytorch} library.
-We used AdamW \cite{gugger2018adamw} as the default optimizer with the base learning rate of 0.001.
-The batch size was set to 32, and the learning rate was delayed by 0.7 in every 20 epochs.
-We trained our model 200th epoch.
-As shown in Figure \ref{fig:loss}, the loss function decreased and stabilized at around the 200th epoch.
-All of our models were trained on two Tesla V100-PCI-E-32G GPUs.
+Our implementation is built on the Pytorch~\cite{paszke2019pytorch} library.
+We used AdamW~\cite{loshchilov2016sgdr} as the default optimizer with the learning rate of 0.001.
+The batch size was set to 32, and the learning rate was delayed by 0.7 every 20 epochs.
+We trained our model for 200 epochs since the loss function stabilized at around the 200th epoch.
+Our models were trained on two Tesla V100-PCI-E-32G GPUs.